Alfred Stevens (painter)

 Alfred Émile Léopold Stevens (11 May 1823 – 24 August 1906) was a Belgian painter, known for his paintings of elegant modern women.
 In their realistic style and careful finish, his works reveal the influence of 17th-century Dutch genre painting.
 After gaining attention early in his career with a social realist painting depicting the plight of poor vagrants, he achieved great critical and popular success with his scenes of upper-middle class Parisian life.
-He tended to use the same models over and over again, and not all of them were aristocratic.
-"At least three of his frequent models can be identified in the infamous Book of the Courtesans, a top secret leather bound book containing the surveillance files of the Paris vice squad," writes author Summer Brennan.

 Family background

 Stevens was born in Brussels.
 He came from a family involved with the visual arts: his older brother Joseph (1816–1892) and his son Léopold (1866–1935) were painters, while another brother Arthur (1825–1899) was an art dealer and critic.
 His father, who had fought in the Napoleonic wars in the army of William I of the Netherlands, was an art collector who owned several watercolors by Eugène Delacroix, among other artists.
 His mother's parents ran Café de l'Amitié in Brussels, a meeting place for politicians, writers, and artists.
 All the Stevens children benefited from the people they met there, and the social skills they acquired in growing up around important people.